alopezt24/terraform-azure-workshop/challenges/03-azurevm/README.md

 }
 ```

-Take note of the OS image:
+Take note of the OS image.
+DO NOT COPY THIS INTO YOUR CODE!

 ```hcl
   storage_image_reference {